-The Office of Student Affairs (OSA) provides a number of services to students including registration for courses, exam administration, academic record keeping, processing and posting grades, locker distribution, and serves as a liaison to other offices in the university (e.g., bursar's office, financial aid, health insurance and immunizations).
+The Office of Student Affairs (OSA) provides a number of services to students including assistance with course registration, exam administration, academic record keeping, grade processing, and locker distribution.
+OSA serves as a liaison to other offices in the university (e.g., bursar's office, financial aid, health insurance and immunizations).